€221 Find Cheap Flights from Los Angeles to Ireland

 • LAX features nine terminals linked by a two-level roadway.
 Regular, complimentary shuttle service is provided between terminals to facilitate traveler movement from one terminal to another for flight connections.
 Alternatively, you can take the walkway connecting Tom Bradley International Terminal and Terminals 4-8.

-Reviews of the top airlines flying from Los Angeles to Ireland
+Reviews of the top airline flying from Los Angeles to Ireland

 Need help choosing which airline to fly with from Los Angeles to Ireland?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.